 Installing new windows can seem like a daunting task, but they’ll pay for themselves.
 Energy efficient windows with new molding and stripping can significantly reduce your energy bills.
 Plus, having new windows and screens will make your home look well-cared-for when it comes time to sell.

 Do some research on energy efficient two- and three-ply windows.
 Figure out which will both fit your budget and hold long-term value.
-To learn more about how to be more energy efficient, download our free Home Energy Efficiency Guide.

 6. Refresh a Tired Kitchen or Bathroom with new Fixtures